plukacs/lab-governance/Product Dev/Visibl.md

 ### A well defined task
 - only contains at maximum 1 new UI component
 - Acceptance criteria on the cards, as subtasks

+### Before starting a task commit test cases without bodies and review them together
+Our aim is to have the test titles ready before the estimation